Practice Essentials

 Pathophysiology

-Genetics may contribute, as evidenced by an increase in family incidence.
-No significant association with class-I human leukocyte antigens (HLAs) has been found, but an increase in class-II HLA antigens DR2 and DR4 has been found in black and white patients, respectively.
-[5] Evidence suggests that elevated immune-complex levels in blood samples from patients with ARF are associated with HLA-B5.
-[6]
+Genetics may contribute, as evidenced by an increased familial incidence.
+No significant association with class I human leukocyte antigens (HLAs) has been found, but a higher frequency of the class II HLA antigens DR2 and DR4 has been found in Black and White patients, respectively.
+[7] Evidence suggests that elevated immune complex levels in blood samples from patients with ARF are associated with HLA-B5.
+[8]

 A meta-analysis of 13 studies suggested that carriage of the HLA-DRB1*07 allele increases susceptibility to ARF/rheumatic heart disease, while carriage of the HLA-DRB1*15 allele protects against it.
 The frequency of the HLA-DRB1*07 allele was significantly higher in patients compared with controls (odds ratio [OR] = 1.68, P< 0.0001), and the frequency of the HLA-DRB1*15 allele was significantly lower (OR = 0.60, P = 0.03).
 [9]